danabrego/SQL-Challenge/README.md

     assign values for each column some tables are many to many relationship so need to set multiple primary keys and foreign keys
-    Import table information from CSV, the tables need to be imported in the following order for PK and FK (titles, departments, employees, dept_emp, salaries, dept_manager)
+    Import table information from CSV, the tables need to be imported in the following order for PK and FK (titles, departments, employees, dept_emp, salaries, dept_manager) ** Schema and Queries loaded into the same SQL (Employee_Schema_Queries.SQL)
-2. I imported the SQL into QuickDBD to produce the ERD diagram loaded into GITHUB as a PNG file
+3. I imported the SQL into QuickDBD to produce the ERD diagram loaded into GITHUB as a PNG file
-3. I wrote the queries for the following questions:
+4. I wrote the queries for the following questions:

    Data Analysis